scenerystack/community/docs/learn/before-starting.md

 3. **Node.js and npm**
    Node.js and npm are required to install dependencies and run build processes.
 Download and install the latest version from [Node.js](https://nodejs.org/).

+## Language

+**SceneryStack is a TypeScript library**.
+While it can be used with JavaScript, TypeScript is recommended since the API doesn’t enforce runtime type checks, making JavaScript usage more challenging.

 ## Development Environment